ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 Creates a device context (DC) for the specified printer and attaches it to the class.

 ```
-AttachPrinter (BYREF wszPrinterName AS WSTRING) AS BOOLEAN
+FUNCTION AttachPrinter (BYREF wszPrinterName AS WSTRING) AS BOOLEAN
 ```

 | Parameter  | Description |